“Theater of Capital: Modern Drama and Economic Life” lecture and discussion with Alisa Zhulina

-Modern society is often presented as a world governed by numbers, markets and economic laws.
-But behind the abstract language of capital, stories, conflicts, desires, fears and human destinies have always been hidden.
-That is why theatre and literature are not only a mirror of economic life, but also a place where its contradictions, its promises and its violence become visible.
+Modern society is often presented as a world governed by numbers, market and economic laws.
+However, behind the abstract language of capital, stories, conflicts, desires, fears and human destinies have always been hidden.
+That is why theater and literature are not only a mirror of economic life, but also a place where its contradictions, its promises and its violence become visible.

 Location: Museum of Contemporary Art, Skopje